-- Bachelor's degree in Accounting, Business Administration or related field.
+- Bachelor’s degree in Accounting, Finance, Business Administration or related field.

-- CPA certification (or equivalent) or MBA required.
+- CPA certification (or equivalent) and/or MBA, MS or MA in Finance and Accounting/Management required.

-NOTICE OF RESIDENCY: If the position you are applying for is in the Career, Management Supervisory, or Educational Service, and you are selected for this position at an annual salary of one hundred fifty thousand dollars ($150,000) or more, you must establish residency in the District of Columbia within one hundred eighty (180) days of effective date of the appointment and continue to maintain residency within the District of Columbia throughout the duration of the appointment.
-Failure to meet residency will result in forfeiture of position.
+If the position you are applying for is in the Career, Management Supervisory, or Educational Service at an annual salary of one hundred fifty thousand dollars ($150,000) or more, you must establish residency in the District of Columbia within one hundred eighty (180) days of the effective date of the appointment and continue to maintain residency within the District of Columbia throughout the duration of the appointment.